Divorce timeline: How does the legal divorce process work?

 Documents can be filed with the court in a few ways.
 The original document plus two copies can be mailed to the court with a self-addressed, stamped envelope.
 Some documents, like Petitions, require an appearance fee, which means that you have to pay a fee when you file the document.
 If a fee is required, a check should also be included with your documents, made out to “Clerk of the Court”.

 You can also go to the Superior Court personally.
 You should bring two copies with you to the Court, but you do not need to bring a self-addressed stamped envelope.
 You can typically pay any filing fee by cash, check or credit card.
-We suggest you check with your local courthouse to see whether they are currently open given COVID restrictions.

 In some counties, you can file a document online or by fax.
 Every courthouse will have a different way to do this, so check your county’s website for availability and instructions.